ultimate271/notes/test/sil01.md

 Tulkas remained and became one of the Valar of the Kingdom of Arda; but Melkor brooded in the outer darkness, and his hate was given to Tulkas for ever after.

+This first event has multiple paragraphs
+In fact, I am going to make this shit so awkward just for the sake of it

+### Holy shit it's a subevent
+[Speaker]: # {Aloysha}
+This subevent is going to be a bitch

+I am going to make it a bitch

+Okay, that's bitch enough
+Bitch goddamn enough

+### By god it's another sub event, the madman!
+[Speaker]: # {Ivan}

 ## Aulë creates lamps Illuin and Ormal while Yavana nurtures the lands
 In that time the Valar brought order to the seas and the lands and the mountains, and Yavanna planted at last the seeds that she had long devised.